cmelero96/BarbellPlateTools/README.md

 # BarbellPlateTools
-A simple set of Python tools to find weight combinations available given a (configurable) set of plates
+A simple set of Python tools to find weight combinations available given a (configurable) set of plates.